 This is the new normal, though, and sometimes there is no avoiding speculation.
 While my mother recovers from chemo Fridays, languidly awaiting mercy in the form of relief from nausea and perhaps a bit of energy, we talk about the cancer.
 She pictures it clinging to her peritoneal cavity like tiny styrofoam balls to bare skin.
 How do we pick them all off, we wonder.
 Is there such a thing as a cancer vacuum powerful enough to get every last bit?
 We consider all the options for the future.
 We parse the past.

 This is not the first time my mother has had to rise above a new normal.
 This is not the first time she has felt the triumph of a warrior’s victory one day and the sting of utter dominance another.
+It is not the first time we have faced seemingly insurmountable odds together.
 It is, however, the first time that her new normal is driven by cancer, an entity that is entirely lacking in normalcy.

 We keep waiting for the moment when my mother’s medical care-givers make it clear to us that her experience is routine.
 We perch ourselves on the edges of our proverbial seats in hopes that one of them will patronize our concerns—the way pediatricians cock their heads sympathetically when a new parent brings their baby in for a slight cough.
 “Ah, sweetie,” we want the ER nurse to say in a sugary sweet voice, “We do this all day long.
 Nobody has ever died from cancer.
 I promise.
 You’ll be fine.
 Would you like a sticker?”